dbrink77/dbrink77.github.io/critique-by-design.md

 Based on the feedback from my peers, as well as the critique of the initial design, I decided to create a grouped bar graph which also had  a line indicating the comparison of United State average data.
 Doing such enabled me to change the narrative slightly, while keeping high levels of truth within the graph.
 The graph below represents my redesign.

+<div class="flourish-embed flourish-chart" data-src="visualisation/12680327"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+My new design,incorporated more data while keeping to a comparison that was similar to the intial graph.
+I changed the title to show an analysis of the Western United States, which allowed mt to compare markets such as California and Texas within wider regions.
+I also incorporate a new title and y axis title, which better represent the comparison of data.
+It adds usefullness and completeness to the deisgn, by making the first glance of the graph interpretable as opposed to the first graph.
+I used  light colors, to represent the bars of two regions of the United States.
+This added additional data to the graph while balancing for a clean looking graph design that has minmal information.